vertaix/Vendi-Sampling/README.md

 <em>Vendi Sampling enables efficient exploration of molecular conformation spaces</em>
 </p>

-For more information, see [our pre-print on ChemRxiv](https://chemrxiv.org/engage/chemrxiv/article-details/64a2f0abba3e99daef73a144)
+For more information, see [our publication in JCP](https://pubs.aip.org/aip/jcp/article/159/14/144108/2916208/Vendi-sampling-for-molecular-simulations-Diversity)

 ## Installation